 There’s also ‘how to use’ on all the key tools, even if they do take you away from the page.
 “Make a Suggestion” buttons are scattered around too for your ideas to improve Moz.
 It’s not quite the co-creation ethos of SEMrush, with community upvoting on new features, but there’s no doubt Moz listens and acts on the feedback.

-You’re spoilt for choice when it comes to full stack SEO tools and all carry similar price points.
+You’re spoilt for choice when it comes to full stack SEO (search engine optimization) tools and all carry similar price points.
 But their differences are profound.

 It’s important to find the one that works best for you.